zloom/keycloak-external-claim-mapper/README.md

 ### Error propagation
 A switch to propagate errors that may occurs during data fetch and transformation.
 Mapper will fail for result code not from 2XX or 3XX codes.
 This flag also will propagate error on jsonpath transformation.
 Error will be propagated to keycloak token endpoint that will cause 500 error on auth.
 Exact error should be visible in keycloak logs.
 ### User authentication
-When this options is enabled, extension will add user session JWT token, of cource this token will not contain remote claims yet.
+When this options is enabled, extension will add user session JWT token, of course this token will not contain remote claims yet.
 Token will be added with following header `"Authorization" : "Bearer eyJ..."`
 ### Request headers
 Set of key value pairs which you can use to configure custom request headers, when multiple values provided with same key header value will be joined with comma as following `"X-key": "value1, value2"`.
 You can use `**uid**` and `**uname**` placeholders same like in remote url.
 ## License